dam5s/somanyfeeds.fs/README.md

  1. Create 3 local databases`somanyfeeds_dev`, `somanyfeeds_test`, `somanyfeeds_integration_tests` that belong to user `somanyfeeds`
  1. Migrate the databases `dotnet run -p build db:somanyfeeds:local:migrate`

-### Chrome + Chrome driver.

-For integration tests you'll need a version of Chrome and its matching Chrome driver.
-I recommend putting the driver in the same folder as Chrome and its binary.
-Then set the `CHROME_DRIVER_DIR` environment variable in your `.env` file.

 ### Setup your environment variables.

 The file `.env.example` contains the list of necessary variables for the whole build.